mantidproject/mantid/docs/source/interfaces/CrystalFieldPythonInterface.rst

  [[   0.
 24.40061976   42.49771237]
   [ 216.71156467   88.30985303    5.04430056]]

-To calcualte a spectrum we need to define a shape of each peak (peak profile function) and its default width (`FWHM`).
+To calculate a spectrum we need to define a shape of each peak (peak profile function) and its default width (`FWHM`).
 The width can be set either via a keyword argument or a property with name `FWHM`.
 If the peak shape isn't set the default of Lorentzian is assumed.
 To set a different shape use the `setPeaks` method::